Regardless of the acidity or basicity of your drain cleaner, they pretty much work in the same way.

 However, this post shall delve deeper into this topic by trying to uncover which drain cleaners are the best, and how to choose them.
 Related: plumber’s snakes.

 Is drain cleaner an acid or base? – Blocked Drains?

 Drains could become clogged from various substances, the most common ones being insoluble solids.
 Examples include hair, tree roots, and leaves, as well as other solid substances.

 Other common causes of drain blockage include food particles.
 These range from oils and fats that mix with grease and then solidify on the inner surfaces of the drain.
-Other food material such as flour, fine-grain cereals, tea bags and even scum from soaps could cause drain blockages.
+Other food materials such as flour, fine-grain cereals, tea bags, and even scum from soaps could cause drain blockages.

-The last common cause of clogged drains is dirt or corrosion of the drainage system.
+The last common cause of clogged drains (how to snake the drain) is dirt or corrosion of the drainage system.
 This especially happens in drain systems that are not regularly maintained, or ones made up of cheap, corrosive materials which easily attract mineral buildup.

 Related: Apartment Roach Killers

 What Are Some Of The Most Common Drain Cleaners?

 As we have already mentioned, drain cleaners can be divided into either acids or bases.
 Common acids include Hydrochloric acid [HCL] and Sulphuric acid [H2SO4].
 The following are some of the most popular bases that can be used as drain cleaners.